 Introduce the new bands with appropriate definitions in the specifications that exclude usage of these bands in countries/regions where existing regulatory rules do not allow NR-NTN in the mobile terrestrial bands.

-The specification work of this basket WI shall leverage the studies and requirements for n25, n7, n1 and NR NTN n256, n255, n254, n252 where applicable.
+The specification work of this basket WI shall leverage the studies and requirements for n7, n1 and NR NTN n256, n255, n254, n252 where applicable.

+Rel-17 TN-NTN coexistence study outcomes for FR1, captured in TR 38.863, can be reused.

 All UE requirements specified as part of this WI shall be Release-independent from Rel-17.